 Withdrawals Prior to Termination of Employment.
 You may elect to receive an in-service distribution from your rollover account at any time.
 You may also receive an in-service distribution of all or part of your 401(k) deferrals (but not the earnings thereon) if you experience a hardship.
 Whether a hardship has occurred is determined in accordance with Internal Revenue Service rules.
-You may receive an in-service distribution of all or part of your 401(k) vested in the account and have attained age 59^{1/2}.
+You may receive an in-service distribution of all or part of your 401(k) Plan accounts if you are 100% vested in the account and have attained age 59 1⁄2.
 Loans are also permitted from your 401(k) Plan accounts, subject to the loan administration policies then in effect and qualified plan loan limitation rules in the Internal Revenue Code.